 It’s Vegas!
 If you feel awkward trying out new styles at home, use your Vegas trip to break out of that comfort zone.
 Step up your style game by trying a new silhouette — high-waisted culottes, anyone? — or experimenting with a lip color that feels a shade too bold.

 When shopping in Vegas, throw on a brightly colored dress or a patterned dress with ruffles, and go enjoy the town!
 Your bright colors don’t have to just come from dresses either.
 Invest in some fun accessories, sandals, shades, and handbags for your trip.

 Fun, flirty rompers and wrap dresses

-Rompers, play suits and wrap dresses are easy to pack and work for many types of adventures.
+Rompers, play suits and wrap dresses are easy to pack and work for many types of Las Vegas adventures.
 During the day, a skin-baring romper is flirty and cool for walking in the sun.
-At night, that same romper can easily be sexy and club-worthy.
+Swap out the shoes at night and that same romper can easily be sexy and club-worthy.

 A high-waisted bottom looks very chic with a tucked-in tank, crop top or bandeau top.
 As noted, you can take these looks from day to night, often just by changing your shoes and adding a piece of jewelry.

 A Vegas party dress

 Vegas has an electric party scene.
 If this is your first Vegas trip, the itinerary probably includes one exclusive club night.
 Assuming you get your name on the VIP guest list, then you should pack an upscale party outfit to fit the scene.